nickspring/printing-from-docker-on-mac-os/README.md

 ```

 REMARK: there is entrypoint to the bash just for testing only.
 You could change it according to your needs.
+Also, probably, --privileged option is not required here.

 ## Step 4.
 Testing

-This command (in the container) should show your printers.
+This command (in the container) should show your printers:

 ```lpstat -p```